How to Decorate Your Christmas Tree Like a Professional Designer

 If you do not have a theme for your Christmas tree, it should have a style.

-Styles options include modern, traditional, elegant, rustic, English country, French provincial, Scandinavian, and more.
+Style options include modern, traditional, elegant, rustic, coastal, glam, natural, and more.

 Most people decorate their Christmas tree in the same style as the room where the Christmas tree is located.